tajmone/sublime-alan-if/README.md

 ## Transcipt and Solution Syntaxes

-This package also provides additional syntax definitions for Alan game transcipts and solution files:
+This package also provides additional syntax definitions for Alan game transcripts and solution files:

-- [__Alan Solution__ files] ("`*.a3sol`").
+- [__Alan Solution__ files]: `*.a3s` and `*.a3sol`.
-- [__Alan Transcript__ files] ("`*.a3log`").
+- [__Alan Transcript__ files]: `*.a3t` and `*.a3log`.

+The alternative `.a3sol` and `.a3log` extensions were arbitrarily invented and introduced by this package, long before Alan adopted their new official counterparts `.a3s` and `.a3t`, respectively (See [alan-if/alan#2]).
+The package currently supports both new (official) and old (arbitrary) extensions because there are various projects still using the older extensions, so we want to provide a grace period to allow them to migrate to the new official extensions, before deprecating them.

-The purpose of these syntaxes is to simplify handling of game transcipt and solution files by settings Sublime Text to handle these files with ISO-8859-1 enconding, as well as providing some minimal syntax highlighting and allowing the user to associate custom color schemes to them.
+The purpose of these syntaxes is to simplify handling of game transcript and solution files by settings Sublime Text to handle these files with ISO-8859-1 encoding, as well as providing some minimal syntax highlighting and allowing the user to associate custom color schemes to them.
 Without a basic syntax definition, and its encoding settings, Sublime Text would default to UTF-8 encoding, which would cause lots of problems and errors if the solution file contains special characters (like accented letters), and would not display correctly transcripts containing special chars.

-Hopefully, these two extra syntaxes will simplify creating and using command scripts to test adventures during the authoring stage, and to correctly visualize game transcipts (ie, provided the "`*.a3sol`" and "`*.a3log`" file extensions are used).
+Hopefully, these two extra syntaxes will simplify creating and using command scripts to test adventures during the authoring stage, and to correctly visualize game transcripts (i.e. provided the "`*.a3s`" and "`*.a3t`" file extensions are used).

 ### Alan Solution Files Syntax